 We are committed to supporting you with your marketing and communications.
-Once you are an approved Open Awards Provider, you may use our logo to support the marketing of our Open Awards programmes and courses.
+Once you are an approved Open Awards Provider, you may use our logo to support the marketing of our Open Awards programme(s) and course(s).

-When marketing your courses or programmes, it is essential that any information provided is clear and accurate so that your learners are fully informed about what they are studying, what they will achieve at the end, the type of accreditation and what their progression opportunities are.
+When marketing your course(s), it is essential that any information provided is clear and accurate so that your learners are fully informed about what they are studying, what they will achieve at the end, the type of accreditation and what their progression opportunities are.

-For full advice and guidance on how to market your course and the use of the Open Awards logos, please read our contact enquiries@openawards.org.uk
+For full advice and guidance on how to market your course and the use of the Open Awards logos, please read the 'Marketing your Course' guidance on the Portal, or contact enquiries@openawards.org.uk